So you know your friend, family member, or significant other likes guns.

 The Suunto Core (Black on Black) came highly recommended and it’s what I’ve worn for the past five years.

 I love the look and the measurements it can take (altimeter, barometer, compass, temperature).
-Downside is that the black on black can sometimes be hard to read and I’ve had to replace the battery every year.
+The downside is that the black on black can sometimes be hard to read and I’ve had to replace the battery every year.

 Or for something less tactical…the Casio PRW-3000 ($180)